groadabike/groadabike.github.io/_posts/2019-11-21-Kaldi_NNET3_config.md

 # How to..
-The order to construct a network definition in kaldi is first, define the network.xconfig file.
+The order to construct a network definition in kaldi is first, define the **network.xconfig** file.
- Second, parse the xconfig to config with steps/nnet3/xconfig_to_configs.py script.
-Then, run the steps/nnet3/chain/train.py.
+ Second, parse the xconfig to config with **steps/nnet3/xconfig_to_configs.py** script.
+Then, run the **steps/nnet3/chain/train.py**.
 This pipeline is assuming that all the features and egs files already exists.

-## network.xconfig file construction
+## The network.xconfig file construction

 One way to construct the xconfig is inserting the lines into the network.xconfig file directly in the sh script file.
 In this way, you will be able to set the different parameters using variables, keeping the script organize and easy to modify.